ncharvin/AgNW-Simulation/README.md

 3. Build a graph structure, leading to a resistors network

-    1. Intersection point gives 2 nodes on the graph.
+    1. Each intersection point gives 2 nodes on the graph.

     2. Each AgNW subsegment is transformed in _Rwire_ resistor, while we add a _Rcontact_ resistor between two different intersecting AgNW  (see ref [3])

-    3. Finalle, adding two terminal nodes, connected to a constant voltage power supply
+    3. Finally, adding two terminal nodes, connected to a constant voltage power supply

 4. Solve Kirchhoff Current Law  (see ref [4])